grafana/agent/docs/sources/flow/setup/install/binary.md

 1. Extract the package contents into a directory.

-1. If you are installing Grafana Agent on Linux, macOS, or FreeBSD, run the following command in a terminal:
+1. If you are installing {{< param "PRODUCT_NAME" >}} on Linux, macOS, or FreeBSD, run the following command in a terminal:

    ```shell
    chmod +x BINARY_PATH